Capital punishment in the United States: Sentencing

 The first outcome is referred as the "true unanimity" rule, while the third has been criticized as the "single-juror veto" rule.

+In most jurisdictions, capital cases are conducted in two distinct phases: a guilt phase, during which the jury determines whether the defendant committed the charged offense, and a penalty phase, where sentencing considerations such as aggravating and mitigating factors are evaluated.

 Direct review

 If a defendant is sentenced to death at the trial level, the case then goes into a direct review.
 The direct review process is a typical legal appeal.
 An appellate court examines the record of evidence presented in the trial court and the law that the lower court applied and decides whether the decision was legally sound or not.
 Direct review of a capital sentencing hearing will result in one of three outcomes.
 If the appellate court finds that no significant legal errors occurred in the capital sentencing hearing, the appellate court will affirm the judgment, or let the sentence stand.
 If the appellate court finds that significant legal errors did occur, then it will reverse the judgment, or nullify the sentence and order a new capital sentencing hearing.
-Lastly, if the appellate court finds that no reasonable juror could find the defendant eligible for the death penalty, a rarity, then it will order the defendant acquitted, or not guilty, of the crime for which he/she was given the death penalty, and order him sentenced to the next most severe punishment for which the offense is eligible.
-About 60 percent survive the process of direct review intact.
+If the appellate court finds that no reasonable juror could find the defendant eligible for the death penalty, then it will order the defendant acquitted, or not guilty, of the crime for which he/she was given the death penalty, and order him sentenced to the next most severe punishment for which the offense is eligible.
+In 1995, about 60 percent of capital punishment decisions were upheld during direct review.